 Foodservice Temperature Monitoring Systems: A Quick Reference Guide

 The Internet of Things (IoT) is now pervasive.
-There appears to be a new IoT device being produced every day, from phones to watches to autos.
-Most of us who aren’t tech-savvy have no idea what the Internet of Things is or whether it’s simply another jargon.
+There appears to be a new IoT device produced every day, from phones to watches to cars.
+Most people who are not tech-savvy may wonder what the Internet of Things is or whether it is simply another buzzword.

 What is the Internet of Things (IoT)?